NES ROM hacks and feminist discourse

 NPR stated that Mika's hack of Donkey Kong is not "the first time someone has done something like this, though the first time with such a classic game."
 If NPR means that this is the first time someone has hacked a classic game, then this, of course, is entirely false.
 NES ROM hacking—including the methods employed by Mika—are easily more than a decade old.
 And hundreds upon hundreds, if not thousands, of NES game hacks have been made in that time by both hobbyists and game piraters.
 But assuming that NPR meant that this was the first time that the gender of characters had been switched, or the first time that the rescuer had been replaced with the rescued, that too is false.
 How about the gender-hack of Paperboy to Papergirl, released ca. 2000?
 Or the incredibly unique damsel-turned-hero ROM Peach and Daisy: The Ultimate Quest, a Super Mario Bros.
 3 hack released in 1999?

 I myself have done similar hacks.
-In 2002-2003, I created a hack of the NES game Super Mario Bros. called Hello Kitty Land.
+Between 2002 and 2003, I created a hack of the NES game Super Mario Bros. called Hello Kitty Land.
 The ROM features revised graphics, palettes, game physics, and levels to situate the Mushroom Kingdom within the Sanrio universe.
 I also presented a gender-bending NES hack of Mega Man 2 called Mega Mam 2 as part of a live hacking demo at a conference in April 2012.

 My intent in providing some of this historical background is not simply to call out some small error in an article as attempt to tear down an entire argument, author, or subject.
 Again, I think what these hackers did is great, both in terms of the ideas and execution.
 But when news outlets like NPR and NBC paint gender-hacking as a brand-new endeavor, it reframes much of the important context: the when, the who, and the why.
 I think, in fact, there is a specific reason that these stories made the news, and it has to do with anxieties centered on gender, inclusion, and harassment.